felipeAraujo/useful-linux-commands/README.md

 rmdir commands-temp
 ```

-Following this command you will:
+Following these commands above you will:

 - Create a new directory (commands-temp)
 - Create a copy of the commands in this new directory (commands-temp)